Our stories tell us who we are, where we come from, our connection to one another, and to the land.

-The ethos of the Scottish storytelling family, defined by its spirit of generosity and openness, is imbued with the conviction that stories, above all, are gifts to be freely given and passed on: with this goes the consciousness of the great gratitude for the precious legacy of songs and stories left to us in this great carrying stream of Scottish lore, traditions of other cultures that have migrated to our land.
+The ethos of the Scottish storytelling family, defined by its spirit of generosity and openness, is instilled with the belief that stories, above all, are gifts to be freely given and passed on: with this goes the consciousness of the great gratitude for the precious legacy of songs and stories left to us in a carrying stream of Scottish lore and traditions of other cultures that have migrated.

 Above all, our art is inclusive: everyone shares and contributes in storytelling.
 Humans are storytelling beings; our stories are cultural expressions of the enormous diversity of humanity, whilst simultaneously being the thread connecting us.

 - Promote connectivity and cooperation in the storytelling community